The essential IT vendor selection criteria and checklist

 Building the right criteria is how you win at vendor selection

-When you anchor decisions in clear vendor selection criteria, you turn the vendor selection process from guesswork into governance.
-Criteria make expectations explicit and introduce practicality in the whole process.
+When you anchor decisions in clear vendor selection criteria and evaluation checklists, you turn the vendor selection process from guesswork into governance.

 Operationalize it.
 A solid vendor evaluation tool captures requirements, weights priorities, structures the vendor evaluation process, and preserves an audit trail your security, finance, and legal teams can stand behind.